The Housemaid is a 2016 Vietnamese-South Korean romantic horror film written and directed by Derek Nguyen.

 After some time, Linh and Captain Laurent become close to each other and develop a romance.
 However, their love soon awakens the vengeful souls of Sa Cat plantation…

 Buy Blu-ray + DVD: Amazon.com

 The Housemaid is a languid affair.
 It looks lovely – both the period recreation and the atmospheric visuals create a potent atmosphere.
-But the performances are variable – Nhung is very good, but Richaud has all the personality of a dining table, and so it becomes difficult to believe in their relationship.
+However, the performances are variable – Nhung is very good although Richaud has all the personality of a dining table, and so it becomes difficult to believe in their relationship.
 And at 104 minutes, the film tends to crawl along – a faster pace would not have unbalanced the atmosphere, although it might have prevented viewers from growing disinterested, as the unconvincing romance takes centre stage.

 Ultimately, The Housemaid is a pleasant enough viewing experience, though not especially memorable.
 The combination of romance, intrigue and the supernatural proves to be a tough one to juggle, and in the end, no element is especially gripping or original.
 As eye-candy, the film is fine – as horror, it doesn’t quite work, and as a romantic drama it fails miserably.
-That said, if you come to this with limited expectations, you might find it a pleasant enough way of spending an evening
+That said, if you come to this with limited expectations, you might find it a pleasant enough.

 David Flint, MOVIES and MANIA